lerer-veracode/Veracode-manual-for-GitHub/README.md

 The following list of items are feature which currently don't exist (or, I am not aware of) which would be nice if they will be available as a nicely packaged Action:

-- SCA Agent Based Action :arrow_right: Create Issues from Vulnerabilities, Licenses, Outdated libraries
+- Enhance the SCA Agent Based Action to support issues from :arrow_right: Licenses, and Outdated libraries
 - Generation of Pipeline Scan Baseline file from Static Profile mitigations
   - Some work was done by Tim Jarrett [here](https://github.com/tjarrettveracode/veracode-pipeline-mitigation) using Python script which can be leveraged
 - Policy/Sandbox scan :arrow_right: Summary report action